 37. Of the trade carried on in foreign bottoms with the other ports in India from Europe and America, I possess no sufficiently accurate information.
-It is, however, known to be conducted on a very extensive Mr. March Strate scale.
+It is, however, known to be conducted on a very extensive scale.

-38. In the present season, the trade conveyed in foreign bottoms, if left unrestrained, an former of the Brow Shall a con-5 2 4 4 1 1 1 1 1 1 1 1 1 promises to increase beyond even the rapid progress of last year.
+38. In the present season, the trade conveyed in foreign bottoms, if left unrestrained, promises to increase beyond even the rapid progress of last year.
 From the accompanying statement, your honourable court will observe, that the port of Calcutta, at this early period of the season, contains about 8,500 tons of shipping, under American, Portuguese, and Danish colours.

-1,022,6231. + 891,2961.
-1 7,99,5341. § 549,0961. ¶ 599,637l.
-A 845,581l.
+^{ 1,022,623}l. († 891,296l.
+1 7,99,534l. § 549,096l. ¶ 599,637l. (§ 845,581l.

-39. I possess no means of forming an accurate estimate of that proportion of the foreign trade from India to Europe, and to America, which is supported by capital actually belonging to the nations, under whose flags the ships are navigated.

-40. It appears, however, from the statements prepared by the reporter of external commerce; that less than one-fourth of the funds imported by the Americans in 1799-1800, for the purchase of their investments, was brought from America.
+- 39. I possess no means of forming an accurate estimate of that proportion of the foreign trade from India to Europe, and to America, which is supported by capital actually belonging to the nations, under whose flags the ships are navigated. - 40.
+It appears, however, from the statements prepared by the reporter of external commerce, that less than one-fourth of the funds imported by the Americans in 1799-1800, for the purchase of their investments, was brought from America.
 Of the bullion, 200,000l. was imported from London, and the remainder from other parts of Europe, and from the Island of Madeira.
 I have not been able to ascertain the proportion of British capital employed in the trade between India and Portugal.
 Admitting the whole capital employed in the foreign trade with India to belong to the nations under whose flags the ships are navigated, the undue proportion which they have obtained of that trade, to the injury of the British merchants, demands the most serious attention.
-Joint a port of morth series

-41. The trade conveyed in the foreign ships is conducted with all the advantages of a comparatively low rate of freight, of strict economy in the management of the concern, and of voyages and returns of extraordinary expedition and celerity.
+ships is conducted with all the advantages of a comparatively low rate of freight, of strict economy in the management of the concern, and of voyages and returns of extraordinary expedition and celerity.
 The voyage from America to Calcutta, is frequently performed in tess than four months.
 In the last season, several American ships disposed of their imports, purchased their cargo for exportation, and left the port within twenty-five, and some within twenty days from the date of their arrival.